University of Wisconsin-Madison Campus Tour

 UW-Madison's campus stretches across the isthmus between Lake Mendota and Lake Monona in downtown Madison, Wisconsin.
 Bascom Hill, a steep slope leading up to Bascom Hall (1857), is the symbolic heart of campus — Abraham Lincoln's statue sits at the top.
 The Memorial Union Terrace, right on the shore of Lake Mendota, is one of the most beloved college gathering spots in America, with its signature sunburst chairs and sunset views.
 The Chazen Museum of Art houses over 20,000 works.
 The Engineering Campus clusters around Engineering Hall on the west side.
 Camp Randall Stadium, on the site of a Civil War training camp, seats over 80,000 for Badger football and the famous 'Jump Around' tradition.

-Roamee Pro, also known as Roamee, offers a free self-guided University of Wisconsin-Madison campus tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free University of Wisconsin-Madison campus tour with audio narration.
 Use it to explore Bascom Hill, Memorial Union Terrace, Chazen Museum of Art, plus hidden spots like Allen Centennial Garden and Washburn Observatory without booking a group tour.

-This University of Wisconsin-Madison campus tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for University of Wisconsin-Madison.
+This University of Wisconsin-Madison campus tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for University of Wisconsin-Madison.
 Start with Bascom Hill and Memorial Union Terrace, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest